 A two-story masonry chimney anchors the design and material palette.
 Exposed rafters, plank ceilings, and ebony stained cedar create an earthy vibe.
 Polished concrete floors reflect abundant natural light, creating a luminous interior space.

 The architecture works in tandem with the landscape.
-Gardens connect each interior space to light, air, and nature.
-These deep connections with the outdoors create an architectural experience that belies it’s true size.
+Gardens connect each interior space to light, air, and sun.

 Interior Design Istoria Interiors